- Department of Public Safety (DPS): 660-785-4176

 - Life Crisis Services (Suicide Prevention): 314-647-HELP (4357) or 800-273-TALK (8255)

 - Alcohol & Drug Abuse Referral Hotline: 1-800-662-HELP (4357)

 - University Counseling Services After-Hours Crisis Phone: 660-665-5621

 - Center for Disease Control and Prevention: 800-CDC-INFO (800-232-4636)

 - Victim Support Services: 660- 665-0020

 —TruAlert Emergency Notification System

-The University, in order to maintain a safe campus environment, has implemented an emergency notification system called TruAlert.
+To maintain a safe campus environment, the University has implemented an emergency notification system called TruAlert.
 We would encourage you to sign up for University emergency messaging system if you have not done so already.
-You may do so by registering your phone with the system.
-You can do so via TruView.
-Sign in to TruView and click on the “Truman” tab.
-You will find the registration link in the lower right of the page under the “Update and View My Personal Information” channel on the “Emergency Text Messaging” link.
-You can register up to three phones that are capable of receiving a text message.
+You may register your phone with the TruAlert system via TruView.
+See How to Sign Up for TruAlerts>

 If you are living in a Residence Hall or an on-campus apartment and you discover a fire, no matter how insignificant it is, you should sound the alarm, and then notify the residence hall staff immediately.
 The building should be evacuated before there is any attempt to contain the fire.
 If you discover a fire in an academic or general use building, sound the alarm, evacuate the building immediately, and then contact 911 from another location as soon as possible.
 Students who falsely activate fire alarms are subject to criminal and conduct action.